Atharv-16/Hardwired-22/README.md

 ## Future Prospects

 As technology continues to evolve, the project opens doors to future enhancements.
 Potential developments include multi-robot coordination, dynamic obstacle avoidance, and real-time interaction with the environment.
-By embracing emerging technologies, **Hardwired-22** has the potential to shape the future of automated animal tracking and interaction.
+By embracing emerging technologies.